1463836/android-gpuimage-plus/README.md

         }
         );

-        //m_program is defined in 'CGEImageFilterInterface'
+        //program is defined in 'ImageFilterInterface'
-        return m_program.initWithShaderStrings(g_vshDefaultWithoutTexCoord, s_fsh);
+        return program.initWithShaderStrings(g_vshDefaultWithoutTexCoord, s_fsh);
     }

-    //void render2Texture(CGE::CGEImageHandlerInterface* handler, GLuint srcTexture, GLuint vertexBufferID)
+    //void render2Texture(CGE::ImageHandlerInterface* handler, GLuint srcTexture, GLuint vertexBufferID)
     //{
     //  //Your own render functions here.
-    //  //Do not override this function to use the CGEImageFilterInterface's.
+    //  //Do not override this function to use the ImageFilterInterface's.
     //}
 };
 ```